gkorpal/latex-vim-tutorial/README.md

 \end{figure*}
 ```

+---

 ## Further resources

 ### LaTeX
+- [Overleaf's 30-minute introduction](https://www.overleaf.com/learn/latex/Learn_LaTeX_in_30_minutes) – Concise walkthrough for beginners.
 - [Blog post: LaTeX for the humanities](https://www.overleaf.com/blog/636-guest-blog-post-latex-for-the-humanities) – Excellent writeup on why to use LaTeX in the humanities.
 - [LaTeX for Philosophers](https://tanksley.me/latex-for-philosophers/index) – *Very* thorough LaTeX tutorial geared towards philosophy and the humanities in general.
 (I still need to go through this one.)
 - [Getting to Grips with LaTeX](https://www.andy-roberts.net/writing/latex) – 12-step LaTeX walkthrough that starts at the very beginning.
 Great for those who are new to LaTeX!
+- [LaTeX-doc-ptr](https://mirrors.evoluso.com/CTAN/info/latex-doc-ptr/latex-doc-ptr.pdf) – A great list of general LaTeX recommendations.

 ### Vim
 - [Vim user manual](https://www.vi-improved.org/vimusermanual.pdf) – The official user-oriented Vim guide.
 Surprisingly readable and surprisingly useful!
 - [Idiomatic vimrc](https://github.com/romainl/idiomatic-vimrc) – A very sensible guide to setting up your own vim config.
 - [/u/kaisunc's Vim cheatsheet](https://old.reddit.com/r/vim/comments/n6qfu2/update_my_vim_cheatsheet_static_printable/) – A lovely visual Vim cheatsheet which covers most basic commands.
 - [rtorr's Vim cheatsheet](https://vim.rtorr.com/) – A much more comprehensive cheatsheet.
+- `vimtutor` – A built-in interactive getting-started guide to Vim.
+Type `vimtutor` in a terminal to open.
 - [Openvim](https://openvim.com/) – An interactive Vim tutorial that covers the basics, much like vimtutor.
+- `:h` – Vim's help files are a massive treasure trove of information.
+Want to know more about syntax highlighting?
+Type `:h syntax-highlighting` and you're off.